vmware-tanzu/sonobuoy/site/content/docs/main/_index.md

 ## Strategy Document

-See our current [strategy document][strategy] for context on what our highest priority use cases and work items will be.
+See our current [strategy document][strategy] and [roadmap][roadmap] for context on what our highest priority use cases and work items will be.
 Feel free to make comments on Github or start conversations in Slack.

 ## Contributing